 The only membership organization representing all music creators, The Recording Academy is known as the "supersized musicians lobby" by Congressional Quarterly.
 The Academy's Advocacy & Industry Relations office in Washington, D.C., serves as policymakers' go-to representative of the collective world of recording professionals — performers, songwriters and studio professionals.

 Through its year-round GRAMMYs on the Hill Initiatives, Academy members from across the country partner with the Advocacy team to present a compelling, 23,000-member-strong lobbying corps for music creators' rights.
 From congressional-hearing testimony by Academy witnesses to online advocacy tools to the music industry's only annual national and local grassroots advocacy days, the music community's point of view is heard by leaders from the Capitol to the White House.

 Through advocacy, education and dialogue, The Recording Academy protects the rights of music makers and advances their interests on important policy matters.

 - GRAMMYs On The Hill®Awards And Advocacy Day

-This two-day event in Washington brings hundreds of music creators to Capitol Hill for an awards ceremony honoring artists and legislators who have improved the environment for music, followed by a grassroots lobby day at which Academy members meet with their members of Congress
+This two-day event in Washington brings hundreds of music creators to Capitol Hill for an awards ceremony honoring artists and legislators who have improved the environment for music, followed by a grassroots lobby day during which Academy members meet with their members of Congress

 - Congressional Testimony

 Numerous Recording Academy leaders have served as expert witnesses before key congressional hearings determining music policy.
-Most recently, former Academy Chair Jimmy Jam testified on behalf of performers, songwriters and producers for fair performance royalty rates; and most recently, New York Chapter Board member and GRAMMY-winning independent jazz and classical artist Maria Schneider, who testified on behalf of creators about the DMCA's notice and takedown process
+Among them are former Academy Chair Jimmy Jam, who testified on behalf of performers, songwriters and producers for fair performance royalty rates; and most recently, New York Chapter Board member and GRAMMY-winning independent jazz and classical artist Maria Schneider, who testified on behalf of creators about the DMCA's notice and takedown process

 - Congressional Caucus

 The Recording Academy works closely with the Recording Arts and Sciences Congressional Caucus, co-chaired by congressional leaders Rep. Kevin McCarthy (R-Calif.) and Rep. Steny Hoyer (D-Md.), the two House "whips" of their parties.
 In conjunction with the caucus, The Academy produces congressional briefings and events at the Capitol to educate policymakers

 - State Advocacy